Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Fluctuations around a de Sitter spacetime

-The kind of fluctuations that we consider by choosing \eqref{eq:perturbed_metric} resemble those that are present in single-scalar field inflation in the longitudinal gauge, where there are only `scalar fluctuations' without anisotropic stress (so that the two Bardeen potentials coincide $\Phi = \Psi$) \cite{ellis:2012,mukhanov:1992}.
+The kind of fluctuations that we consider by choosing \eqref{eq:perturbed_metric} resemble those that are present in single-scalar field inflation in the longitudinal gauge, where there are only `scalar fluctuations' without anisotropic stress (so that the two Bardeen potentials coincide) \cite{ellis:2012,mukhanov:1992}.
 Notice that, for classical metric perturbation, these constraints descend from the linearized Einstein equation, however, \latinabbr{a priori} there is no similar constraint in \eqref{eq:einstein_prob_2}.
-Despite these facts, we proceed analyzing the influence of quantum matter on this special kind of metric perturbations and we also refrain from discussing the gauge problem associated to choosing a perturbed spactime.
+Despite these facts, we proceed analyzing the influence of quantum matter on this special kind of metric perturbations and we also refrain from discussing the gauge problem associated to choosing a perturbed spactime; the chosen perturbation potential $\Psi$ is \emph{not} gauge invariant.

 We can now calculate the various perturbed curvature tensors and obtain in particular

 for the trace of the perturbed Einstein tensor, where $\laplace$ is the standard Laplace operator.
 Dropping terms of higher than linear order, this can also be written as